-- In Buffy the Vampire Slayer, Giles does this sort of thing a few times for Buffy, but fulfils the trope most clearly in the season one finale.
+- In Buffy the Vampire Slayer, Giles does this sort of thing a few times for Buffy, but fulfills the trope most clearly in "Prophecy Girl".
 Buffy, hearing that she is prophesied to confront the Master and die, quits in horror.
 Giles decides to go after the Master himself in an attempt to save her, but a newly-resigned Buffy knocks him out and heads off, planning to at least take the Master down with her.

 - In Power Rangers Jungle Fury, after Lily gets a sudden personality change, she becomes a complete jerk, wasting time in the pizzeria they work in.
 Fellow worker Fran, who at this point figured out their secret, calls her down on this behavior.
 And when Lily refuses to budge, Fran takes Lily's morpher, saying this trope.
 A Cat Fight ensues.

 - Star Trek: The Next Generation:

 - In "The Dauphin", Anya orders Pulaski to kill a patient with the flu because he might pose a small chance of infecting Salia.
 When Pulaski (naturally) refuses, Anya says this just before shapeshifting into her mutant-Wookiee form.